 - Raw and undercooked meat, poultry and fish (sushi, prawns, shrimps, crab, clams, and mussels).

-- Dairy products such as unpasteurized milk, yogurt, and cheese.
+- Dairy products such as unpasteurized milk, yoghurt, and cheese.

 - Uncooked and undercooked egg and egg-containing products.